Car Insurance Requirements in North Carolina (2024)

 The cost of liability-only car insurance in North Carolina

 The average cost of liability-only insurance in North Carolina is $55 per month.
 If you have liability insurance and cause a car accident, that means your policy will pay for the other parties’ damages and injuries.
-The cheapest liability-only car insurance company in North Carolina is Nationwide, but the table below includes other affordable auto insurers.
+The cheapest liability-only car insurance company in North Carolina is Erie, but the table below includes other affordable auto insurers.

-The below rates are estimated rates current as of: Sunday, September 1 at 12:00 PM PDT
+The below rates are estimated rates current as of: Friday, November 1 at 12:00 PM PDT

 Insurance Company